 The restaurant at Escudo Jaguar serves decent regional cuisine which is not too overpriced.
 They do not serve alcohol, although you may bring your own.
 The restaurant at Museo Comunitario, where most tour groups dine, serves similar fare.

 The Museo Comunitario at Frontera Corozal exhibits artifacts of local history and culture, including some archeological finds.

 The ruins at Bonapak, although less extensive than Yaxchilán, are definitely worth the trip.
 The colorful murals are especially impressive.
 The turnoff for the site is at San Javier.

 From Frontera Corozal you can also hire a boat to take you across the border to Guatemala.
 It’s another three-hour drive from the border to the Tikal archeological site.

 Anna Laird Barto is currently an MFA student at Emerson College in Boston.
-My writing has appeared in Transitions Abroad, Matador, inTravel, Artist-at-large and Zócalo Literary Quarterly.
+Her writing has appeared in Transitions Abroad, Matador, inTravel, Artist-at-large and Zócalo Literary Quarterly.